paperplanefactory/paperplane-photography-theme/README.md

 Don't insert pictures in content, use "the_content" to describe your project instead: navigation trough images is generated automatically.

 ### :star: Useful plugin to install
-Improve loading times with [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache").<br/>
+* [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache") to improve loading time;
-CSS rules perfectly define appearence of forms created with [Contact Form 7](https://it.wordpress.org/plugins/contact-form-7/ "Contact Form 7").
-In CF7 editor just wrap your form into a DIV with class "form-hold".
+* [Contact Form 7](https://it.wordpress.org/plugins/contact-form-7/ "Contact Form 7"): CSS rules perfectly define appearence of forms created with CF7.
+In CF7 editor just wrap your form into a DIV with class "form-hold";
+* [WebP Express](hhttps://wordpress.org/plugins/webp-express/ "WebP Express") is a must have plugin if your hosting provider supports WebP image conversion tools.

 ### :sparkling_heart: Cool stuff used in this theme
 * [Swup](https://swup.js.org/ "Swup");